 * If you are using bacon start with adding some water to begin with.
 Bacon has its own fat and I never add oil but if you use gammon, this usually hasn't got much fat so feel free to add 1/2 tsp coconut oil or any oil you like.

-The cheese can be easily replaced by a nice feta cheese (50-70 g) in which case I would add no more salt.
+The cheddar cheese can be easily replaced by a nice feta cheese (50-70 g) in which case I would add no more salt.
+Any other cheese that you may like will do.